Scaling Natural-Language Graph-Based Test Time Compute for Automated Theorem Proving: Conclusion Discussion

 \section{Conclusion \& Discussion}

 We present a framework that automates mathematical proof generation by integrating LLMs with a knowledge graph to utilize inter-dependencies across mathematical proofs.
-Our approach demonstrates the potential of combining multiple mathematical concepts in an intertwined graph and show that by doing so, language models can be effectively guided towards correct proof generation.
-This leads them to exhibit improved accuracy and enhanced abilities in formalizing proofs according to standards such as Lean4.
+Our approach demonstrates the potential of combining multiple mathematical concepts in an intertwined graph.
+By doing so, language models can be effectively guided toward correct proof generation, resulting in improved accuracy and enhanced abilities in both reasoning through and formalizing proofs in natural language, whilst adding lean verification in a separate translation step.

-We establish that existing foundation models can achieve similar or higher performing results as finetuned ones, by simple context injections of related concepts during inference time, without requiring any additional pretraining, expert iteration or training system of any kind.
+We establish that existing foundation models can achieve similar or higher performing results as fine-tuned models, by simple context injections of related concepts during inference time, without requiring any additional pre-training, expert iteration, or training system of any kind.
+By doing this we witness performance increases across datasets of up to 11\% by just using the KG-Prover and up to 26\% when combined with proper scaling techniques.